aleshaleksey/fansys23/08-spell-list.md

 - Shapeshifters can ignore the effects of this spell by using the appropriate action to return to one of their own forms.
 - The target, if it fails the initial save, does not get another chance to save.
-- If the target is not at full HP/SP/MP/SP dice/MP dice, subtract the missing amount from the maximum value of the new form.
-If the starting total for HP/SP/MP/SP dice/MP dice is below 1, it is set to 1 instead.
+- If the target is not at full HP/SP/MP or SP/MP dice, subtract the missing amount from the maximum value of the new form.
+If the starting total for HP/SP/MP is below 1, it is set to 1 instead.
+  - Any resources used while transformed are subtracted from the character's resource pools once they return to their original form.

 **Upcast**: For every extra MP die above 4 spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting animal/plant by 1.